-Our scientists have been using data from satellites, aircraft, ships, buoys, and gliders to collect and provide mission-critical information to guide the emergency response to the spill as well as the long-term restoration of the Gulf Coast.
+Our scientists have been using data from satellites, aircraft, ships, buoys, and gliders to collect and provide mission-critical information to guide the emergency response to the spill, as well as the long-term assessment and restoration of the Gulf Coast.

-The following websites represent the most up-to-date information on NOAA activities related to the Deepwater Horizon oil spill.
+The following websites represent historical information and the most up-to-date resources on OR&R and NOAA activities related to the Deepwater Horizon oil spill.

-NOAA NODC Support for the Deepwater Horizon Incident: This NOAA National Oceanographic Data Center (NODC) website is the archive for oceanographic data collected during the oil spill.
+NOAA National Centers for Environmental Information (NCEI): is the archive for oceanographic data collected during the oil spill.
 The archive provides access to physical, chemical, and biological oceanographic datasets available for download.